Air source heat pumps – householder planning advice

 Heat pumps can be permitted development and therefore do not always require planning permission.
 Planning permission would be required if any of the following apply:

-• the volume of the air source heat pump (including the housing) exceeds 0.6 cubic metres
+• the volume of the air source heat pump’s outdoor compressor unit (including any housing) would exceed 1.5 cubic metres on a property or 0.6 cubic metres on a block of flats

-• there is an existing air source heat pump on the building or within the grounds/ garden
+• the property is detached and there are more than two air source heat pumps on the building or within the garden of the property

 • the unit is on a pitched roof, or less than 1 metre from the edge of the flat roof